CleverRaven/Cataclysm-DDA/COMPILING.md

 ## Visual Studio Guide

-Visual Studio 2015 is required to build Cataclysm.
+Visual Studio 2015 (or later) is required to build Cataclysm.
 We created solution and project files in directory `msvc-full-features`.
 Because of the complexity and how troublesome defining every combination of build feature options are, in Visual Studio project we added all build features, including tiles, sound, localization and lua.

 ### Dependencies